railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Trading Company
 ^^^^^^^^^^^^^^^

-Take the case of a trading company, where the sale price for resellers can be defined like this:
+Take the case of a trading company, where the sales price for resellers can be defined like this:

 * For portable computers, the sale price is calculated from the list price of the supplier Acclo, with a supplement of 23% on the cost of purchase.

-* For all other products the sale price is given by the standard cost in the product file, on which 31% is added.
-The price must end in ``.99`` .
+* For all other products the sales price is given by the standard cost in the product file, to which 31% is added.
+The price should end in ``.99`` .

-* The sale price of Berrel keyboards is fixed at 60 for a minimum quantity of 5 keyboards purchased.
+* The sales price of Berrel keyboards is fixed at 60 for a minimum quantity of 5 keyboards purchased.
   Otherwise it uses the rule above.

 * Assume that the Acclo pricelist is defined in OpenERP.
 The pricelist for resellers and the